 Fast Facts: Do Drunk Drivers Get Arrested Every Time?

 Do drunk drivers get arrested?
-Yes, in the vast majority of cases, drunk drivers face immediate arrest when caught by law enforcement.
+Drunk driversmay be arrested when law enforcement determines there is probable cause based on observed impairment and available evidence.
 Police officers have the authority to arrest anyone suspected of driving under the influence, and this typically happens at the scene of the traffic stop.

 When an officer suspects impaired driving, they conduct field sobriety tests and breathalyzer examinations.
-If these tests indicate intoxication above the legal limit, arrest follows immediately.
+If these tests indicate intoxication above the legal limit, officers may proceed with an arrest, depending on the circumstances.
 The arrest process is standard procedure across all 50 states, though specific protocols may vary by jurisdiction.

 Expert Guide: How Police Determine When Drunk Drivers Get Arrested